cmroboticsacademy/gazebosim_blueboat_ardupilot_sitl/ReadMe_CMRA.md

 The build command will:<br/>
 - compile and install the ROS 2 packages fetched from the .repos file
-- Create the install/setup. bash overlay that gets sourced
+- create the install/setup. bash overlay that gets sourced
 - make Gazebo/ROS bridge packages available to the rest of the system.

 1. In <b>T1</b> run the build command.